 Unfortunately, diaper need is a significant issue in Southern Maine, with many families facing the heartbreaking challenge of deciding between buying diapers, food, or paying rent each month.
 We offer diapers to families who visit our food pantry, and we also distribute diapers to 14 partnering local pantries.
 KJFS now also distributes menstrual hygiene products and adult incontinence products.

 Learn more about our Diaper Bank by watching this video in which Klahr Jewish Family Services was recently featured on Newscenter Maine.

 Diaper Need Awareness Week

-KJFS, in partnership with Two Men & A Truck Moving Company, will host its second Annual Stuff-A-Truck event on Sunday, September 30 from 10:00 AM - 12:00 PM and, thanks to the generosity of the greater Portland community, was able to fill a truck with over 7,500 diapers.
+KJFS, in partnership with Two Men & A Truck Moving Company, hosted its second Annual Stuff-A-Truck event on Sunday, September 30 and thanks to the generosity of the greater Portland community, was able to fill a truck with over 7,500 diapers.

 KJFS Teams Up with the NCJW to Meet the Needs of Low-Income Menstruators